heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 I'm an [Assistant Professor of Media Law and Ethics](https://www.umass.edu/journalism/news/journalism-announces-hiring-heesoo-jang) in [the department of Journalism, University of Massachusetts Amherst](https://www.umass.edu/journalism/).
 I'm affiliated with the [Global Technology for Social Justice Lab (GloTech)](https://glotechlab.net/) and the [Center for Information, Technology, and Public Life (CITAP)](https://citap.unc.edu/).
 I co-organize the Tech Policy Junior Scholar Working Group in collaboration with [Data & Society's Public Technology Leadership Collaborative (PTLC)](https://datasociety.net/public-technology-leadership-collaborative/).

-**My research examines AI ethics and platform governance through the lens of public accountability, equity, and systemic impact.**
+**I study the ethics and governance of AI and digital platforms.
+I care about their implications for democratic governance, social equity, and institutional transparency.**

 <!-- As AI and digital platforms transform how information is produced and disseminated, I investigate their implications for democratic governance, social equity, and institutional transparency.
 I focus on addressing the disproportionate harms these technologies impose on historically marginalized communities, including but not limited to women, children, people of color, and populations in the [Majority World](https://dl.acm.org/doi/abs/10.1145/3584931.3608439).
 I am particularly focused on the impact of these technologies on journalism, public relations, and legal systems—critical pillars of a healthy democracy that hold power to account, amplify marginalized voices, and foster informed public debate. -->